 These tariffs, as well as any additional tariffs, may result in lower gross margins on affected products or could require us to increase prices, which may impact customer demand for our products.

-While the USTR and the Ministry of Commerce of China signed a "phase one" trade deal on January 15, 2020, which, among other things, officially agreed to the rollback of tariffs and expansion of trade purchases, there is significant uncertainty about the future relationship between the United States and China and other countries with respect to the trade policies, treaties, taxes, government regulations and tariffs that would be applicable.
+There is significant uncertainty about the future relationship between the United States, on the one hand, and China and other countries, on the other hand, with respect to the trade policies, treaties, taxes, government regulations and tariffs that would be applicable.
 It is unclear what changes might be considered or implemented and what response to any such changes may be by the governments of other countries.
 Significant tariffs or other restrictions placed on Chinese imports and any related counter-measures that are taken by China could have an adverse effect on our consolidated financial condition or results of operations.
-Tariff risks beyond China include increased enforcement of intellectual property (IP) rights under Section 301 of the Trade Act of 1974 (the "Trade Act").
-For example, the USTR conducts a review to identify countries that deny adequate and effective protection of intellectual property (IP) or deny fair and equitable market access to U.S. persons who rely on IP protection and the U.S. Customs and Border Protection has increasingly been enforcing laws related to the prevention of forced labor in importers' supply chains, with focus on certain commodities such as cotton.
-Even in the absence of further tariffs, the related uncertainty and the market's fear of an escalating trade war might create forecasting difficulties for us and cause our customers and business partners to place fewer orders for our products, which could have a material adverse effect on our business, liquidity, consolidated financial condition, and/or results of operations.
-These developments, or the perception that any of them could occur, may have a material adverse effect on global economic conditions and the stability of global financial markets, and may significantly reduce global trade and, in particular, trade between these nations and the United States.
+Other tariff risks include increased enforcement of intellectual property (IP) rights under Section 301 of the Trade Act of 1974 (the "Trade Act").
+For example, the USTR conducts a review to identify countries that deny adequate and effective protection of IP or deny fair and equitable market access to U.S. persons who rely on IP protection and the U.S. Customs and Border Protection has increasingly been enforcing laws related to the prevention of forced labor in importers' supply chains, with focus on certain commodities such as cotton.
+Even in the absence of further tariffs, the related uncertainty and the fear of an escalating trade war might create forecasting difficulties for us and cause our customers and business partners to place fewer orders for our products, which could have a material adverse effect on our business, liquidity, consolidated financial condition, and/or results of operations.
+These developments, or the perception that any of them could occur, may have a material adverse effect on global economic conditions and the stability of global financial markets, and may significantly reduce global trade and, in particular, trade between these applicable nations and the United States.
 Any of these factors could depress economic activity, restrict our access to suppliers or customers and have a material adverse effect on our business, consolidated financial condition and results of operations and affect our international strategies.